cuotos/tfcopen/README.md

-# tfcopen-go
+# tfcopen

 ## Overview
-`tfcopen-go` is a command-line tool that simplifies the process of accessing Terraform Cloud workspaces and projects directly from your terminal.
+`tfcopen` is a command-line tool that simplifies the process of accessing Terraform Cloud workspaces and projects directly from your terminal.
 By reading configuration from a `.tfcopen` file, it constructs the appropriate URL and opens it in your default web browser.

 ## Features
 - Reads configuration from a `.tfcopen` file.